Novi Community School District: History

+Japanese School of Detroit

 In 2010, the Japanese School of Detroit (JSD), a supplementary educational institution that offers Japanese classes on Saturdays, announced that it was relocating to Novi.
 It entered into a 10-year agreement with the school district and began to use Novi Meadows Elementary School to conduct classes.
-It moved in the northern hemisphere summer of 2011.
 Superintendent Steve Matthews said that he expected for the Japanese population in the school district to increase due to the move of JSD.

 After the 2011 Tōhoku earthquake and tsunami occurred, the school district advised school staff to be sensitive to students who may have been affected by the disaster, as many of the district's students were Japanese or of Japanese descent.

-Demographics

-As of December 2010, the district has about 6,300 students.
-As of March 2011, of the student body, over 1,700 are Japanese American and Japanese national students.
-In December 2011 the district estimated that 5% of its students were Japanese nationals.
-As of 2015 Kazuyuki Katayama (片山 和之 Katayama Kazuyuki), the Japanese Consul General in Detroit, stated that he heard that there were 400 Japanese national students in the Novi school system.

-Many parents of these students have jobs with automobile industry firms.
-Peter Dion, the superintendent, said in March 2011 that many of the Japanese students come to the Novi School District, attend the district for several years, and then move back to Japan.
-There are no full-time Japanese schools in Metro Detroit, so Japanese national students attend American schools.